The last chance saloon..

 I was the Monday night closer manager at the Purgatory Inn.
 I was counting the money and a pretty lady was waiting for me.
-I watched her roll her cigarette and I enjoyed the view of her black lingerie stocking on her long legs, her long black hair reaching down deep into her back and I told her.
+I watched her roll her cigarette and I enjoyed the view of her black lingerie stocking on her long legs.
+Her long black hair reached down her back and I told her.
 1/2 hour sweeties, do you want a drink?

 She smiled and she told me.
 “Whiskey straight, maybe a double, maybe one or two ice cubes.”
 I poured three Black Velvet whiskey shots into a regular drink glass and I dropped two ice cubes in.
 I went to her and I handed the drink to her.
 She over-reached the drink, caressed my hand.
 She whispered, hurry up Johnnie.
 Never polite to allow a girl to drink alone.

 I told her.
 Beautiful lady, you are poetry.
-Do you want sweetness, love, madness or some sadness?
+Do you want sweetness, love or some sadness?
 She took my hands, brought them to her soft legs and she kissed me warmly.
 She whispered.
 Make me believe, I am the only one.

 ” Last chance saloon